 Also Read: Prof. Emeritus Kwabena Nketia

 Currently, Dr. Chinedum Osinigwe is an Organist at Archbishop Vining Memorial Church Cathedral (AVMCC), G.R.A.
 Ikeja.
-He is also a part-time teacher at MUSON School of Music teaching ‘African music’.
+Also, he is also a part-time teacher at MUSON School of Music teaching ‘African music’.
 In recent time, he moved from the civil service as a Music Instructor at Nigeria Farm-Craft Centre for the Blind, Isheri-Olofin, Lagos (a division under the Rehabilitation Department, Federal Ministry of Women Affairs and Social Development, Abuja), to a lecturing appointment at Ajayi Crowther University, Oyo, Nigeria.

 Awards and Honours